Ronenii/TodoServer/README.md

 This is a sanity endpoint used to check that the server is up and running.

-The response will be 200, and the result is the string OK (not a json, simply the string itself, case sensitive)

 **2) Create new TODO**

 `/todo`